kognise/obsidian-aviation/FAR/Volume 3/I Airports/0158 Passenger facility charges (pfc's).md

 \(iii\) A description of how this project meets the adequate justification requirement in [[Volume 3/I Airports/0158 Passenger facility charges (pfc's).md#§158.15   Project eligibility at PFC levels of \$1, \$2, or \$3.|§158.15]](c).

-\(4\) A copy of any comments received by the public agency during the air carrier consultation and public comment processes (§[[Volume 3/I Airports/0158 Passenger facility charges (pfc's).md#§158.23   Consultation with air carriers and foreign air carriers.|§158.23]] and 158.24) and the public agency's response to any disagreements.
+\(4\) A copy of any comments received by the public agency during the air carrier consultation and public comment processes ([[Volume 3/I Airports/0158 Passenger facility charges (pfc's).md#§158.23   Consultation with air carriers and foreign air carriers.|§§158.23]] and 158.24) and the public agency's response to any disagreements.

 \(5\) If applicable, a request to exclude a class of carriers from the requirement to collect the PFC ([[Volume 3/I Airports/0158 Passenger facility charges (pfc's).md#§158.11   Public agency request not to require collection of PFC's by a class of air carriers or foreign air carriers or for service to isolated communities.|§158.11]]).